24 Hours in Las Vegas, Nevada with Kids, a Family Friendly Itinerary!

 Walking the iconic Las Vegas Strip could overstimulate you with all the lights, sounds and people.
 As you stroll the strip you will be mesmerized with the tall buildings and hotels, neon-lit resort lighting, elaborate themed hotels, and amazing architecture.
 There is so much to see along the strip from street performers, the water shows at Bellagio Fountains, erupting volcano at The Mirage, and high-end shopping.
 The walk is long from one end of the strip to the other and remember it is super-hot (104 or higher degrees) in the summer so come prepared with sunscreen and plenty to drink.
 We always stop at Walgreens on the strip to purchase water as needed (at night, the bar next door tends to have a rougher crowd so be aware).
 Remember the later into the evening you go the less PG rated it is.

-Go into many of the hotels as you pass by.
+Go into the hotels as you pass by.
 Each hotel offers a diverse amount of people, lively entertainment and each hotel is unique to their hotel theme.
 You can book your hotel stay at booking.com or Trivago.com.

 For Chocolate Lovers